 As the WELT newspaper reported back in July 2002, an 84-year old man found a box of 20 tins of bread from the second world war in the corner of his garage.
 He then made the tins available to the European Bread Museum in Ebergötzen (Northern Germany).
 The appropriate food supervisory authority of the district of Siegen examined the black bread and classified it as "still edible".
 Theexperts were amazed.
 According to contemporary witnesses and experts, the shelf life of tinned bread is about ten years, however, the specified minimum shelf life even today is only a modest two years.
 Tinned bread can actually achieve a shelf life of more than 50 years!

-On the occasion of their wedding in 1956, the British couple Les and Beryl Lailey received a can filled with chicken meat among other things.
-They kept the can in a kitchen cabinet until their 50th wedding anniversary, until Mr. Lailey could carry out his plan: He had always said that he would open and eat the contents of the can on his 50th wedding anniversary.
-The 50 year old chicken tasted excellent to the 73 year old and it agreed well with him.
-It was merely a little bit too salty according to Mr. Lailey.
+Among many other things, when they married in 1956, the British couple Les and Beryl Lailey received a tin of chicken.
+They kept the tin in the kitchen cupboard until their 50th wedding anniversary when Mr Lailey implemented his plan.
+He had always said that he would open the tin and eat the contents on their 50th wedding anniversary.
+The 73-year old tasted the 50-year-old chicken and thought it was excellent.
+Just a bit too salty, reckoned Mr Lailey.

 Your conserva.de team

 This could also be of interest to you: